 The critical audit matter communicated below is a matter arising from the current period audit of the financial statements that was communicated or required to be communicated to the audit committee and that: (1) relates to accounts or disclosures that are material to the financial statements and (2) involved our especially challenging, subjective, or complex judgments.
-The communication of a critical audit matter does not alter in any way our opinion on the financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing a separate opinion on the critical audit matter or on the accounts or disclosures to which it relates.
+The communication of critical audit matters does not alter in any way our opinion on the financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing a separate opinion on the critical audit matter or on the accounts or disclosures to which it relates.

-$Goodwill\ Impairment\ Analysis-Contract\ Logistics\ and\ Intermodal\ Reporting\ Units$
+Goodwill Impairment Analysis - Contract Logistics and Intermodal Reporting Units

-As described further in Note 1 to the financial statements, goodwill is tested for impairment at least annually or more frequently, whenever events occur, or circumstances change that would more likely than not reduce the fair value of a reporting unit with goodwill below its carrying amount.
-The Company completed its goodwill impairment test by performing a quantitative assessment using the income approach for each of its reporting units with goodwill.
-The determination of the fair value of the reporting units requires management to make estimates and assumptions related to forecasts of future revenue, operating income and discount rates in the discounted cash flow analyses.
-We identified the goodwill impairment analysis of the Contract Logistics and Intermodal reporting units as a critical audit matter.
+As described further in Note 1 to the consolidated financial statements, the Company tests goodwill for impairment annually (in the third fiscal quarter) or more frequently, whenever events occur, or circumstances change that would more likely than not reduce the fair value of a reporting unit with goodwill below its carrying amount.
+The determination of the fair value of the reporting units requires the Company to make estimates and assumptions related to future revenue, operating income and discount rates.
+The Company's consolidated goodwill balance was \$170.1 million as of December 31, 2022, which is allocated to the Company's four reporting units.
+As of December 31, 2022, \$56.3 million of goodwill was recorded in their Contract Logistics segment and \$101.1 million in their Intermodal segment.
+We identified the annual goodwill impairment assessment of the Contract Logistics and Intermodal segments as a critical audit matter.

-The principal consideration for our determination that the goodwill impairment analysis of the Contract Logistics and Intermodal reporting units is a critical audit matter is the high degree of auditor judgment necessary in evaluating the reasonableness of certain assumptions made by management in the discounted cash flow analyses used to determine fair value of the reporting units, including forecasted revenue, operating income and discount rate.
+The principal consideration for our determination that the annual goodwill impairment assessment of the Contract Logistics and Intermodal segments is a critical audit matter is a high degree of auditor judgement necessary in evaluating the reasonableness of the fair value of the reporting units.
+The fair value estimate is sensitive to significant assumptions made by management in the discounted cash flow analyses specifically, forecasts of future revenue, operating income and discount rates.

-Our audit procedures related to the goodwill impairment analyses of the Contract Logistics and Intermodal reporting units included the following, among others.
+Our audit procedures related to the goodwill impairment assessment of the Contract Logistics and Intermodal segments included the following, among others.

-- We tested the design, implementation and operating effectiveness of controls relating to management's goodwill impairment assessment, including the control over the reasonableness of assumptions used in the discounted cash flow analyses. - We evaluated the reasonableness of management's forecasts of future revenue and operating income by comparing these assumptions to historical operating results for the reporting units and relevant external market and industry data. - We utilized our valuation specialists with specialized skills and knowledge, to assess the reasonableness of the discount rates used in the discounted cash flow analyses.
+- We tested the design and operating effectiveness of controls relating to management's valuation of goodwill, including the control over the determination of key inputs such as the forecasting of revenue, operating income and determination of the discount rate. - We compared management's forecasts of future revenue and operating income to third-party industry projections and the Company's historical operating results. - We utilized our valuation specialists with specialized skills and knowledge, to assess the reasonableness of the discount rates used in the models.